AVolkanTuran/PulsarNet/README.md

 # PulsarNet
 Neural network to detect pulsars through FFA plots.

-known_pulsars.txt is a file that contains the list of candidates that are ranked as a pulsar by the NANOStars team.
+known_pulsars.txt is a file that contains the list of candidates that are ranked as a pulsar by the Frkanlin and Marshall NANOStars team.
 This is used for the training process.

 pulsar_net.py is the main file that does the training and testing of the model, and saves the best model into /checkpoints as best_model.pt.
 You can either train a model, or if there is already a saved model, you can just apply it on the testing set to see how well the model does.